 Year Inducted: 1966

-Dr. Charles V. Chapin - Dr. Charles V. (Charles Value) Chapin, 1856-1941, was an internationally renowned pioneer in the field of public health and epidemiology, and served as Providence's superintendent of health from 1884 to 1932.
-During his tenure he published a medical treatise entitled Sources and Modes of Infection, which was regarded by contemporary scientists as one of the…
+Dr. Charles V. Chapin - Dr. Charles Chapin was an internationally renowned pioneer in the field of public health and epidemiology who served as Providence's Superintendent of Health from 1884 to 1932.
+His book, The Sources and Modes of Infection, published in 1910, influenced physicians and public health officials across the United States and Europe by establishing public health standards.…

 Dr. James P. Adams - Dr. James P. Adams, 1895-1969, educator, college administrator, and civic leader, was born in Michigan, but was on the faculty of Brown University from 1921 to 1944, serving the last twelve years as vice president.
 He also taught economics and became chairman of that academic department at age thirty-three, setting a Brown record for the…